 Bake this in a preheated oven at 180 °C for 25 minutes or until it passes the toothpick test.

 Baking time can vary depending on your Oven capacity and model.
 I have Morphy Richard’s 28 liter Oven.
 My malai cake was done in 25 minutes.
-Once baked, take the cake mold out from the oven and let it cool for 5 minutes before de-moulding.
+Once baked, take the cake mold out from the oven and let it cool for 5 minutes before de-molding.

-Malai cake recipe in cooker
+Malai cake recipe in the cooker

 You can bake this cake on the gas stove in a pressure cooker.
 Put salt in the cooker as a base.
 Place one stand on it and keep the baking tin on the stand.
 Close the lid and remove the whistle and gasket.
 Let it bake on slow to medium flame for 20-25 minutes.

 You can bake this on MW convection mode at 160 °C for 25 minutes.